developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***DisallowSubmitXml***- a single application service is disallowed from submitting XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Disallow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be disallowed.

-* ***SubmitXml***- the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string that is submitted for processing by the .Zebra MX Management System.
+* ***SubmitXml***- the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string submitted for processing by the .Zebra MX Management System.

 ### Action Allow Submit XML Package Name